-I. LPNs who have successfully completed a LPN program must apply and meet all pre-requisite requirements of the Bachelors of Science in Nursing (BSN) program.
+I. LPNs who have successfully completed a LPN program with a current, unencumbered license must apply and meet all pre-requisite requirements of the Bachelors of Science in Nursing (BSN) program.
+LPNs are not required to take the NLN NEX for admission into the Pre-Nursing NU200 and NU214 courses.

 - II.
 LPNs can test out of National League of Nursing (NLN) examinations for 200 level nursing courses if the course was successfully completed in their LPN curriculum.
 The LPN must achieve a minimum of 75 percent for each NLN test taken or for the average of NLN tests taken for the same course.
-The NLN achievement test cannot be taken twice.
+The NLN achievement test cannot be taken more than two times.
 Any LPN who does not achieve a minimum of 75 percent will be required to take the course in order to achieve course credit.
 Current testing fees will be applied. - III.
 LPNs who achieve the 75 percent on the NLN achievement test must successfully complete a clinical skills practical exam before starting any BSN nursing clinical courses. - IV.
 Graduates of the UOG ADN program can articulate directly into the 400 level courses and complete any outstanding general education requirements needed to graduate.
 Change of major from ADN to BSN must be requested and approved. - V. ADNs who have successfully completed an Associate Degree in Nursing program must apply and meet all pre-requisite requirements of the BSN program. - VI.
 ADNs can test out of National League of Nursing (NLN) examinations for 200 and 300 level nursing courses if the course was successfully completed in their ADN curriculum.
-The AND must achieve a minimum of 75 percent for each NLN test taken or for the average of NLN tests taken for the same course.
-The NLN achievement test cannot be taken twice.
+The ADN must achieve a minimum of 75 percent for each NLN test taken or for the average of NLN tests taken for the same course.
+The NLN achievement test cannot be taken more than two times.
 Any ADN who does not achieve a minimum of 75 percent will be required to take the course in order to achieve course credit.
 Current testing fees will be applied.

-VII.
-ADNs who achieve the 75 percent on the NLN achievement test must successfully complete a clinical skills practical exam before starting any BSN nursing clinical courses.
+- VII.
+ADNs who achieve the 75 percent on the NLN achievement test must successfully complete a clinical skills practical exam before starting any BSN nursing clinical courses. - VIII.
+Refer to Admission Enrollment Policy.

-I. For LPNs: Refer to policy Admission Process - Generic BSN Program

-II.
-For ADNs: Refer to policy Admission Process - Second Step BSN Program will be able to calculate mediation dosages accurately.
+- I. For LPNs: Refer to policy Admission Process Generic BSN Program - II.
+For ADNs: Refer to policy Admission Process Second Step BSN Program